Ivanclj/msia423-final-project/README.md

 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development.
 │   ├── deliver                       <- Notebooks shared with others.
 │   ├── archive                       <- Develop notebooks no longer being used.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
 ├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.